stackbit/stackbit-components/README.md

 You can edit components and styles and view the changes in Storybook.

-> To see local component changes in a theme without having to to publish to NPM every time use this repo: https://github.com/stackbit/stackbit-theme-utils
+> To use components locally with a theme without having to to publish to NPM every time use this repo: https://github.com/stackbit/stackbit-theme-utils

 ## Building Storybook

 To build Storybook run `npm build`

 ## Building and Publishing Component Library